swe-students-fall2025/2-web-app-team4swe/README.md

 As a user, I want my to-do list to be simple and mobile-friendly so that I can check it on my phone anytime.

-As an instructor, I want to upload my notes for my class, so that I won't forget my teaching progress.
+As an instructor, I want to upload my tasks for my class, so that I won't forget my teaching progress.

 As a student, I want to edit and delete my existing tasks, so that I can figure out what I need to do and remove outdated information.